-What she didn’t know was that the girl was jealous of his friendhip with Nicola.
+What she didn’t know was that the girl was jealous of his friendship with Nicola.
 The girl – he forgot her name now – gave him an ultimatum: her or Nicola.
-He chose Nicola, and broke up with the girl in a text message.
+He chose Nicola and broke up with the girl in a text message.

 One month later, Chris and his bandmate Randy went to O’Hare Airport in Chicago to meet Nicola.
 Lugging a duffel bag and wearing a backpack, a bleary-eyed Nicola threw a big smile at her best friend and hurled herself into his arms.
 They kissed each on the cheek.

 “Hii!”
 Nicola said, yawning as she pulled away to look at him.

 Tucking a stray piece of her straight brown hair from her face, she took a good look at her best friend that she hadn’t seen in months.
 In between work and family commitments, she hardly had time to see him when he came to town.